Home : Home : Shipyards : Norfolk : History

 The Navy's first battleship, the USS TEXAS, was commissioned August 15, 1895.
 Machinery was built by Richmond Locomotive Works, Richmond, Virginia.
 The TEXAS was also the first all-steel vessel built by Norfolk Naval Shipyard.
 The ship saw active service in the Spanish-American War.
 It's name was changed to SAN MARCOS in 1911.
 The ship was used as a target and sunk in the Chesapeake Bay later that year.

 Built 1874 - 1883 by Harlan and Hollingsworth, Wilmington, Delaware.
 AMPHITRITE was rebuilt at Norfolk Navy Yard 1890 - 1894 where it was commissioned 23 April 1895.
 It saw active service in the Spanish-American War and was stricken from the Navy List on 24 July 1919.
-It was sold and converted to a floating hotel and still in use at Ft.
-Lauderdale, Florida in 1967.
+It was sold and converted to a floating hotel in 1967 and is still in use at Ft.
+Lauderdale, Florida.

 Keels laid November 18, 1918.
 Launched June 28, 1919.